amhaas01/Olympic-History/README.md

 # Olympic-History
 An analysis of the last 120 Years of the Olympics.
-This project will explore the most medals per country while associating per capita.
-In addition, the project dives into the ratio of medals based on sport throughout the past 120 years.
-The project also explores the top Olympians in Summer & Winter.
-Furthmore Matplotlib is used to visulize this analyization.
+This project will explore the most medals per country.
+In addition, the project dives into the mean age of Olympians from 1998-2016.
+The project also explores the top populated countries.
+Furthermore, Seaborn/Matplotlib is used to visualize this analyzation.

 ## Data Sources
 - https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results